Fortune-Adekogbe/machine-learning-in-dart/README.md

 ## Predicting the Price of Housing

+Demo dart application for the demonstration of machine learning model training in dart at Flutter Fest Lagos 2022.

-A sample machine learning training application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+This application has an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.